2.1. Import Settings

-Pressing on “Next” button you'll see preview result window.
+Press [Next] to preview the result window.
 Take into account, review window is used to demonstrate what you'll get after the import.

 Note, that at this step you can preview results but products were not imported into your store yet.

-If you are not satisfied with the import results click “<Back” button to change import settings.
+If you are not satisfied with the import results, click [<Back] to change import settings.

-Important note: Automated product import requires creating separate import configuration for each manufacturer (1 import=1 manufacturer).
+Important note: Automated product import requires creating a separate import configuration for each manufacturer (1 import=1 manufacturer).

-So, to avoid that, separate import configuration for each manufacturer is required.
+So, to avoid that, a separate import configuration for each manufacturer is required.

 Select product inserting options and Import methods,

-Add and Modify – products from .csv file will be added and modified
+Add and Modify – products from the .csv file will be added and modified

-- Modify Only – Existing products changes only, new products will not be added.
+Modify Only – Existing product changes only, new products will not be added.

-Finally, specify import configuration name to store settings.
+Finally, specify the import configuration name to store settings.
 Import configuration contains all settings you’ve set before.